chansey97/qi-circuit/qi-circuit-examples/ode-1st.md

 <img src="figures/image-20231218065327507.png" alt="image-20231218065327507" width=75% />

-The outer loop has only outputs but no inputs, so use `c-loop-gen` instead of `c-loop`.
+Since the outer loop has only outputs but no inputs, use `c-loop-gen` instead of `c-loop`.

 ```
 (define (solve f y0 dt)